FREQUENTLY ASKED QUESTIONS (FAQ)

 Do I need a new travel signature on my I-20?
 If so, how can I get one?

-As a continuing student in the US, you may be enrolled in all online classes for spring 2021.
+As a continuing student in the US, you may be enrolled in all or some online classes for Spring 2022.
+However, Appalachian is planning to offer the majority of classes with in-person instruction so it may be difficult to register for a full course load entirely online.
 If you are taking all online classes, you may do so either from inside or outside the US and still maintain your F-1 status.

 How do I know the delivery method for my courses?